+- LPA wages and allowances tables;

+- Fair Work Ombudsman Pay Guide Live Performance Award; and/or

-- LPA wages and allowances tables; and - Schedule B Summary of Monetary Allowances.
+- Schedule B Summary of Monetary Allowances.

 41.1 Employers must pay to an employee the allowances the employee is entitled to under clause 41.

 NOTE: See Schedule B-Summary of Monetary Allowances for a summary of monetary allowances and method of adjustment.